pszufe/OpenStreetMapX.jl/docs/src/spatial.md

 - Earth-centered, Earth-fixed (ECEF)
 - East, North, Up (ENU)

 The `LLA` node is the standard way to represent locations.
-The `ECEF` and `ENU` modes uses a distance (measeured in meters) from a reference point.
+The `ECEF` and `ENU` modes uses a distance (measured in meters) from a reference point.
 To better understand those modes have a look at the Wikipedia pictures below:

 - Earth-centered, Earth-fixed (ECEF)